-Rise, Lifting Others With Humility, And Obedience; Knowing, And Staying In The Lane You Have Been Assigned -
+We Rise By Lifting Others With Humility And Obedience Unto God; While Knowing, And Staying In The Lane You Have Been Assigned.

 I dreamed I was in a house, cleaning up - getting ready for a small group of people.
 There were many things to do in this house, many things out of place, and it was apparent I couldn’t complete the job by myself because of the work involved.
 I knew I needed to hurry to get the house ready for the people that were coming, so they could be in a comfortable and warm environment.